TechieWidget/crudbooster/README.md

 [<img src="http://crudbooster.com/CrudBooster_Banner.png"/>](http://crudbooster.com)

-CRUDBooster is Laravel Framework that modified to bring a lot of features to develop a web application so simply.
-One of the main features is Smart CRUD Generator, so CRUDBooster will create a module automatically included Create, Read, Update, Delete standard function.
-And CRUDBooster is not usual CRUD Generator,you will get a lot of new experience with a new concept.
-CRUD Booster is dedicated to those who already understand the basic laravel.
-We do not recommend for those of you who have never used laravel altogether.
+CRUDBooster is a Laravel Framework that is modified to bring a lot of features to simply develop a web application.
+One of its main features is the Smart CRUD Generator.
+This enables CRUDBooster to automatically create a module including Create, Read, Update, Delete standard function.
+CRUDBooster is not the usual CRUD Generator.
+You will get a lot of new experience with this new concept.
+CRUDBooster is dedicated to those who already understand the basic laravel.
+We do not recommend for those of you who have never used laravel before.

 ## Getting Started & Documentation
 [Documentation in English](./docs/en/index.md)